Classification of Emergencies in the Operation Room

-Physical examination will exclude difficult airway and comorbid medical conditions.
+A physical examination will exclude difficult airway and comorbid medical conditions.
 If either of these situations is present, then the provider can plan for the anesthesia beforehand.

 Maintain a checklist in the operating theater:

-- Confirm patient’s name.
+- Confirm the patient’s name.

-- Confirm patient is adequately fasting.
+- Confirm the patient is adequately fasting.